 Our principal liquidity needs have historically been for acquisitions, working capital, research and development, and capital expenditures.
-We expect these needs to continue as we develop and work toward commercialize new products.
+We expect these needs to continue as we develop and work toward commercialization of new products.
 We will need additional financing to support our continuing operations.
 We will seek to fund our operations through public or private equity, debt financings, license and development agreements, or other sources, which may include collaborations with third parties.

 If we raise additional funds by issuing equity securities or convertible debt, our stockholders will experience dilution.
 Debt financing, if available, would result in increased fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, or making capital expenditures.
 If we raise additional funds through collaboration and licensing arrangements with third parties, it may be necessary to relinquish valuable rights to our products, future revenue streams or product candidates, or to grant licenses on terms that may not be favorable to us.
-Although historically the Company has been successful at raising capital, most recently raising net proceeds of approximately \$0.1 million in a private placement offering that closed on February 3, 2023 as well as an equity line of credit that provides up to \$10.0 million (subject to certain limitations).
-Additional capital may not be available on terms favorable to Kiora, if at all.
-The Company does not know if any future offerings will succeed.
+Although historically we have been successful at raising capital, most recently raising net proceeds of approximately \$5.6 million in a public offering that closed on June 6, 2023, and have approximately \$9.6 million available from an equity line of credit (subject to certain limitations), additional capital may not be available on terms favorable to us, if at all.
+We do not know if any future offerings will succeed.
 Our failure to raise capital as and when needed would have a negative impact on our financial condition and our ability to pursue our business strategy.
 These conditions raise substantial doubt about our ability to continue as a going concern.
 We will need to generate significant revenue to achieve profitability, and we may never do so.